Chart Color Schemes

 Employment conditions in North Albury face significant challenges, ranking among the bottom 10% of areas assessed nationally

-North Albury has a balanced workforce with white and blue collar jobs, well-represented essential services sectors, an unemployment rate of 7.8%, and stable employment over the past year (AreaSearch data).
-As of September 2025, there are 3,251 employed residents, with an unemployment rate of 4.0%, higher than Rest of NSW's 3.8%.
+North Albury has a diverse workforce with both white and blue collar jobs, notable representation in essential services sectors, and an unemployment rate of 7.8%.
+Over the past year, employment has remained relatively stable.
+As of September 2025, there are 3,237 employed residents, with an unemployment rate of 11.7% compared to Rest of NSW's 3.8%, indicating room for improvement.

 Frequently Asked Questions - Employment